sowonjeong/GNN-Geometry/README.md

 ## 3. Usage

-### 3-1.
-Training
+* Newly defined families of operators have been implemented in `operators.py`

-`train.py`
+* `experiments-datasets-demo.ipynb` gives a demo on how to apply these operators on node classification task.

-### 3-2.
-Evaluation
+* `metrics.py` for the evaluation of properties of embedding space.

 ## 4. Examples

-All this examples are to show the effect of the type of operators in the resulting embedding space.
+All the examples are to show the effect of the type of operators in the resulting embedding space.
 The target task is limited to node prediction tasks.